GSG-G13/aya-ahmad-auto-complete/README.md

 #How does the app works?
 in simple terms, we have a server that contains data, an api that fetches this data from the srever, a front end app with html, css, and dom js files that will acess the data manipulate it, and display it as explained in the first part.

+#How to istall the app
+Clone this repository:
+Navigate to the project directory: cd restcountries-nodejs Install dependencies: npm install

+#Technologies

+This project was built with:
+HTML, CSS, and JavaScript
+Node.js

+#Contributing
+If you would like to contribute to this project, feel free to submit a pull request.
+Make sure to follow the code style and guidelines.

+#Developers
+Ahmed Abumughessib & Aya Aljalees